Hosted stablecoin checkout vs. payment links

 This article works best as part of a broader rollout cluster, not as a standalone read.

-Pick the path that keeps reporting and support clean
+Pick the path that keeps reporting and status clear

 The right comparison is not which surface is more advanced.
-It is which one gives your team the cleanest path to payment for the specific revenue motion you are trying to improve.
+It is which one gives the buyer the cleanest path to payment for the specific purchase or collection moment.

 Merchants often start with one flow and add the other later.
-That sequence works well as long as naming, reporting, and internal ownership stay clear.
+That sequence works well as long as naming and reporting stay clear.

 - Choose hosted checkout for storefront conversion tests and cleaner attribution.

-- Choose payment links for invoices, support-assisted sales, and collections recovery.
+- Choose payment links for invoices, assisted sales, and collections recovery.

-- Use both only after finance and support dashboards can separate the flows cleanly.
+- Use both only after reports and payment status views can separate the flows cleanly.

 FAQ